Terms of Engagement

 - *The Board must ensure that all assets of the Company should be properly insured and all liability insurances such as for employees, products property owners and public should be maintained.
 The appropriate premiums should be paid such that adequate insurance cover remains in force until such time as the liquidator confirms that alternative arrangements are in place;

-- *The Board must deliver up to us all the books and records of the Company that we request from them.
+- *The Board must preserve the Company’s books, records and accounting information.
+The Board must ensure that the books, records and accounting information are delivered up to us as soon as reasonably practicable.
 These are required by us to enable sufficient information to be provided to creditors regarding the financial affairs of the Company;

 - *The Board should prepare, with our assistance where necessary, a statement of the Company's affairs in the prescribed form, together with additional explanatory information for presentation to the creditors For a Members’ Voluntary Liquidation, the Board will be required to prepare, with our assistance where necessary, a Declaration of Solvency in the prescribed form;

 - Please ensure that neither members of the Board of Directors nor any member of staff speaks to the press or media.
 If appropriate, a formal press release will be prepared and this will be made available for distribution by the Board;